Security hacker: Birth of subculture and entering mainstream: 1960s–1980s

 The subculture around such hackers is termed network hacker subculture, hacker scene, or computer underground.
 It initially developed in the context of phreaking during the 1960s and the microcomputer BBS scene of the 1980s.
 It is implicated with 2600: The Hacker Quarterly and the alt.2600 newsgroup.

 In 1980, an article in the August issue of Psychology Today (with commentary by Philip Zimbardo) used the term "hacker" in its title: "The Hacker Papers."
 It was an excerpt from a Stanford Bulletin Board discussion on the addictive nature of computer use.
 In the 1982 film Tron, Kevin Flynn (Jeff Bridges) describes his intentions to break into ENCOM's computer system, saying "I've been doing a little hacking here."
 CLU is the software he uses for this.
 By 1983, hacking in the sense of breaking computer security had already been in use as computer jargon, but there was no public awareness about such activities.
 However, the release of the film WarGames that year, featuring a computer intrusion into NORAD, raised the public belief that computer security hackers (especially teenagers) could be a threat to national security.
 This concern became real when, in the same year, a gang of teenage hackers in Milwaukee, Wisconsin, known as The 414s, broke into computer systems throughout the United States and Canada, including those of Los Alamos National Laboratory, Sloan-Kettering Cancer Center and Security Pacific Bank.
 The case quickly grew media attention, and 17-year-old Neal Patrick emerged as the spokesman for the gang, including a cover story in Newsweek entitled "Beware: Hackers at play", with Patrick's photograph on the cover.
-The Newsweek article appears to be the first use of the word hacker by the mainstream media in the pejorative sense.

 Pressured by media coverage, congressman Dan Glickman called for an investigation and began work on new laws against computer hacking.

 Neal Patrick testified before the U.S. House of Representatives on September 26, 1983, about the dangers of computer hacking, and six bills concerning computer crime were introduced in the House that year.
-As a result of these laws against computer criminality, white hat, grey hat and black hat hackers try to distinguish themselves from each other, depending on the legality of their activities.
-These moral conflicts are expressed in The Mentor's "The Hacker Manifesto", published 1986 in Phrack.

 Use of the term hacker meaning computer criminal was also advanced by the title "Stalking the Wily Hacker", an article by Clifford Stoll in the May 1988 issue of the Communications of the ACM.
 Later that year, the release by Robert Tappan Morris, Jr. of the so-called Morris worm provoked the popular media to spread this usage.
 The popularity of Stoll's book The Cuckoo's Egg, published one year later, further entrenched the term in the public's consciousness.